NechariR/The-Found/README.md

 Please remember that YOU are the expert!
 We need your help in many ways: content development, feedback, documentation, and eventually software development.

-The primary goal is to support women during one of the most vulnerable times of their lives by engaging and sharing information.
+The primary goal of this project is to identify the reproductive needs of women in order to improve maternal health outcomes.
+As an open science project, we seek to create a digital repository of engaging and useful information.
 If you are looking to learn more about open source projects, seeking to gain more information about maternal health, or just have a general interest in working collaboratively, I am here to help.

 ## Who can I contact?
 If you want to report a problem or suggest an enhancement I'd love for you to open an issue or contact me on Twitter @necharism.